munificent/craftinginterpreters/book/global-variables.md

-Merely being able to *print* doesn't win your language any prizes at the programming language <span name="fair">fair</span>, so let's move on to something a little more interesting and get variables going.
+Merely being able to *print* doesn't win your language any prizes at the programming language <span name="fair">fair</span>, so let's move on to something a little more ambitious and get variables going.
 There are three operations we need to support:

 <aside name="fair">

 I can't help but imagine a "language fair" like some country 4H thing.
-Rows of straw-lines stalls full of baby languages *moo*-ing and *baa*-ing at each other.
+Rows of straw-lined stalls full of baby languages *moo*-ing and *baa*-ing at each other.

 </aside>